Caramdir/ml-notes/Supervised learning/Classification/precision and recall.md

 ---
 # Precision and recall

-If in a [[00 - classification problem]] some classes are more common than others, then [[classification accuracy]] is not a good measure for performance.
+If in a [[00 - classification problem|classification problem]] some classes are more common than others, then [[classification accuracy]] is not a good measure for performance.
 For example the model might just never predict the uncommon class.

 Let $y=1$ be the rare class we want to predict.